-We all know eating a balanced diet is best for overall health, but the oxidative diet is not geared towards breastfeeding mothers who have infants with allergies or intolerances.
+We all know eating a balanced diet is best for overall health, but the oxidative diet is not geared towards breastfeeding parents who have infants with allergies or intolerances.

 When you think of histamine, the majority of people think of allergies and antihistamine pills to help.
 Histamines release in the body in response to allergies.
 Histamine intolerance (HI) is thought to be too much histamine being released in the body.

-Small studies have found symptoms of HI being abdominal pain, diarrhea, vomiting, and skin rash .
-Which might seem to make sense with your baby since these also fall in line with food allergies or intolerance symptoms.
+Small studies have found symptoms of HI being abdominal pain, diarrhea, vomiting, and skin rash.
+This might seem to make sense with your baby since these also fall in line with food allergies or intolerance symptoms.